scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 integrate.quad(f, a=a, b=b)[0] / X.cdf(a, b)
 ```

-Note that this is actually simplified because the `cdf` method of the new random variables accepts two arguments to compute the probability mass within the specified interval.
+Note that the `cdf` method of the new random variables accepts two arguments to compute the probability mass within the specified interval.
+In many cases, this can avoid subtractive error ("catastrophic cancellation") when the probability mass is very small.

 +++